15 Styles of Presentations: Where do you fit in 2024?

 The key to success lies in connecting with the audience on a deep emotional level, using stories of triumph, resilience, and human spirit that resonate and inspire.

 Ideal for: This type of presentation is a natural fit for leaders looking to inspire their teams, motivational speakers aiming to uplift and encourage their audience, and anyone who seeks to effect positive change through the power of inspiration.
+Individuals with an enneagram type 2 personality are particularly well-suited for this role, as they possess a strong desire to support and uplift others.

 It’s particularly effective in settings ranging from corporate leadership conferences to educational seminars, where the objective is to ignite a spark of motivation, change, or hope.